fluentassertions/fluentassertions/README.md

 	"0987654321", but
 	"1234567890" differs near "123" (index 0).

-The fact that both strings are displayed on a separate line is on purpose and happens if any of them is longer than 8 characters.
-However, if that's not enough, all assertion methods take an optional formatted reason with placeholders, similarly to String.Format, that you can use to enrich the failure message.
+The fact that both strings are displayed on a separate line is not a coincidence and happens if any of them is longer than 8 characters.
+However, if that's not enough, all assertion methods take an optional explanation (the *because*) that supports formatting placeholders similar to `String.Format` which you can use to enrich the failure message.
 For instance, the assertion

 ```csharp
 new[] { 1, 2, 3 }.Should().Contain(item => item > 3, "at least {0} item should be larger than 3", 1);